-She is a lecturer in Built Environment studies at the Hague University of Applied Sciences (THUAS).
-Before joining THUAS she was an academic staff member at IHS from 2007-2018 where she lectures in the capacity of a guest lecturer.
+She is currently a lecturer in Building Economics at the Faculty of Architecture of Delft University of Technology.
+Before that, she spent two years as a lecturer in Built Environment Studies at The Hague University of Applied Sciences (THUAS).
+From 2007 to 2018, she was an academic staff member at IHS, where she continues to lecture in the capacity of a guest lecturer and thesis supervisor.

 Before joining IHS she worked for a Dutch consultancy firm.
-Her main focus was on advisory and capacity building projects with municipalities in Central and Eastern Europe; with a focus on management of high-rise housing and energy efficiency measures.
-In addition she conducted international studies on housing policies for and worked on a large evaluation study for the EC.
-During her studies she co-developed a Municipal Housing Policy Toolkit for South African municipalities, which is still implemented by the South African Local Government Association.
-During her studies she has conducted field research in Tanzania, South Africa and India.
+Her main focus was on advisory and capacity building projects with municipalities in Central and Eastern Europe; with a focus on the management of high-rise housing and energy efficiency measures.
+In addition, she conducted international studies on housing policies for and worked on a large evaluation study for the EC.
+During her studies, she co-developed a Municipal Housing Policy Toolkit for South African municipalities, which is still implemented by the South African Local Government Association.
+During her studies, she has conducted field research in Tanzania, South Africa and India.

 Geurts, E. and Ruijsink, S. 2017.
 Participatory planning approaches and capacity development in Cape Town, South Africa.
 In: A. Folkers and I. Perzyna eds., 2017.
 The Beeker method : planning and working on the redevelopment of the African city : retrospective glances into the future.
 Leiden: African Studies Centre Leiden. pp. 123-134.
 Available at: https://openaccess.leidenuniv.nl/bitstream/handle/1887/47176/27Folkers-Perzyna.pdf?sequence=1.
 [Accessed 15-06-2017].